 When you travel as widely as I do, the lack of financial inclusion is palpable, especially in the large and heterogeneous regions of Africa and Asia.
 There is so much latent talent everywhere, yet still a surprising lack of access to basic (digital) financial services and the opportunity to transact in anything other than cash.
 Many of the unbanked and underbanked in our regions are women and the poor in rural areas – often those who are excluded face discrimination, are marginalized from financial institutions and are unable to escape the poverty cycle.
 It is my sincere hope and desire to be a champion for, and give hope to, the unbanked and underbanked among us.

-Learn more about the Mojaloop CBDC COE, and follow us on Twitter, LinkedIn, Facebook and Slack to stay up to date.
+Learn more about the Mojaloop COE for CBDCs, and follow us on Twitter, LinkedIn, Facebook and Slack to stay up to date.